microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Get-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultSubject.md

 # Get-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultSubject

 ## SYNOPSIS
-The unique identifier of the AAD user targeted for the taskProcessingResult.
+The unique identifier of the AAD user targeted for the taskProcessingResult.Supports $filter(eq, ne) and $expand.

 ## SYNTAX